rampatra/wedding-website/README.md

 # About Me
 Hello, my name is Ram.
 I am a Software Engineer at [Verizon Media](https://www.verizonmedia.com/).
 I enjoy making teeny tiny applications in my leisure time and this is one of them.
-Now that my wedding is over, I am open-sourcing it.
+Now that my wedding is over, I am open-sourcing the project.
 Hope you like it!

 And, if you use a Mac then you may also love [Presentify](https://presentify.compzets.com/).
 Do check it out and let me know your thoughts.